Sensitivities to charged-current nonstandard neutrino interactions at DUNE: Results and Discussion

 \section{Results and Discussion}

-In this section, we discuss our result about the effect of NSIs on determination of the standard parameters, $\delta_{CP}$ and $\theta_{23}$ and the constraints on source and detector NSI parameters from near and far detectors of DUNE.
+In this section we discuss the main results of the effects of CC NSIs on the determination of the standard parameters, $\delta _{CP}$ and $\theta _{23}$, fake CP-violation due to the CC NSIs and the constraints on the source and detector CC NSI parameters at the near and far detectors of DUNE.
+Since the hierarchy measurements are mainly affected by the NC NSIs \cite {Bakhti:2014pva, Coloma:2016gei} in the long baseline experiments like DUNE and the CC NSIs play no important role in the determination of the correct mass ordering, so in our case assuming either mass ordering will not affect our results.
+For our analysis we consider the normal mass ordering as the true hierarchy.